skrub-data/skrub/doc/skrub_pipeline.rst

 Skrub expressions
 ~~~~~~~~~~~~~~~~~

-Skrub pipelines are built using special objects that represent intermediate
+Skrub pipelines are built using *Expressions*: special objects that encapsulate computations that can be evaluated to produce results
-results in a computation.
-These objects record the operations performed on them
+results in a computation. *Expressions* record the operations performed on them
 (such as applying operators or calling methods) allowing the entire computation
 graph to be retrieved later as a machine learning pipeline that can be fitted
 and applied to unseen data.